 If that wasn’t enough, the psychology of it, that I learned from the podcast, is that your eyes (or your kid’s eyes) are most likely to gravitate toward whatever is on the top shelf.
 So if less healthy snacks get demoted lower, the theory goes, they won’t get eaten as much.
 And if you’re hardcore enough to pre-chop all your produce, they are even easier to grab for a healthy snack.
 If you’re into that.

-Since this habit has made a positive impact on how we rock the vegetables in our house and is saving us money, I wanted to pass it along to you, the reader.
-Do with it what you will.
+Since this habit has made a positive impact on how we rock the vegetables in our house and is saving us money, I wanted to pass it along to you.
+This has helped us waste fewer veggies and I’m glad.